Locates 19th century articles from selected American and British magazines. Includes Poole's Index.

 OLMIS provides information about 700 occupations, including occupational descriptions, licensing information, wages, occupational projections, educational requirements, schools offering training, and more.

-Access to the Oregonian from 1987-present through the Multnomah County Public Library.
+Access to The Oregonian from 1987 to the present through the Multnomah County Public Library.

 This resource contains recent articles from The Oregonian, the major daily newspaper in Portland, Oregon.
 It includes staff written news features, special interest stories, editorials, daily columns, letters to the editor, visual and performing arts reviews, and sports reports.
 Some obituaries are included.
 It does not include classified ads, photos, or advertisements.

-OBO is a library of disciplined-based subject modules.
-In each subject module, leading scholars have produced a literary guide to the most important and significant sources in an area of study they know best.
+OBO is a library of discipline-based subject modules.
+In each subject module, leading scholars have produced an annotated guide to the most important and significant sources in an area of study they know best.

 According to The Times, the Oxford English Dictionary is "the ultimate authority on the English language as well as a history of English speech and thought from its infancy to the present day".
 It is a unique source of scholarly information on the meaning, history and pronunciation of words both past and present.